olithink/OliThink/README.md

 In order to play chess a chess GUI like xboard, cutechess, arena etc. is necessary.
 OliThink understands CECP (xboard).

+In this repository there is a history of sources and executables for Linux, MacOSX and Windows.
 OliThink has been translated into a Jave engine, which is updated regularly.